-A #16 team has yet to beat a #1.
-Everybody wants to be the one who picks it.
+Last year marked the first time a #16 team beat a #1.
+Everybody wants to be the one who picks the next one.
 Don’t be that guy.
 If you do that, you’re even dumber than the guy who bets hard to an inside straight draw.
 It’s perfectly acceptable to pick a weird upset every once in a while, but it still doesn’t do you any good unless you happen to pick a team that makes a “Cinderella” run to at least the Sweet Sixteen.

-Myth #6) There’s Such A Thing As A Guaranteed System
+Myth #6) There’s No Such A Thing As A Guaranteed System

 Honestly, you should already know this if you’ve read this far.
 If you skipped past all the other points thinking there was some sort of bracket Pot O’ Gold at the end of the Dubsism rainbow, not only should you not ever fill out a bracket, you shouldn’t be allowed to vote, drive, or reproduce.

 There’s Alanis Morrisette-level irony in the fact that what we call Bracketology has precious little science in it.
 In fact, there is so little science and so much luck that it really is like a basketball version of the Price Is Right game “Plinko.”
 You can put all the spin on that chip you want, and you can drop it anywhere which tickles your fancy along the top of the board, but you really have no control over where that damn thing is going.